 We understand that slavery, human trafficking, servitude and forced labour (“Modern Slavery”) is a global and increasing challenge for governments and business.

-We recognise our responsibility to be aware of the risks of modern slavery within our own organisation and supply chain.
+We recognise our responsibility to be aware of the risk of modern slavery within our own organisation and supply chain.

-In September 2016 we introduced our new Code of Conduct (“the Code”).
+In 2016 we introduced a Code of Conduct (“the Code”) into the business.
 A copy of the Code can be found by clicking on the relevant link found below this statement.

-Both parts of the Code include specific provisions in relation to modern slavery.
-Specifically, we define what modern slavery means and make clear that it is prohibited in our operations and supply chain.
+The Code defines what modern slavery means and makes clear that it is prohibited in our operations and supply chain.
 Hermes and our employees will not engage in, facilitate or fail to report any activity that might lead to, or suggest, a breach of our Code in this respect.
 Likewise, our Suppliers and Service Providers must not engage in, facilitate or fail to report any activity that might lead to, or suggest, a breach of those principles.